Bhargavidecoded123/Bhargavidecoded123/README.md

 Over the past few years, I’ve built a strong foundation in analytics, combining technical skills with a business-first mindset.
 Whether it's wrangling large datasets, building predictive models, or creating dashboards that tell a clear story, I enjoy digging into the details and connecting them to the bigger picture.

-Previously, I worked as a Software Engineer and also contributed to real-world analytics projects during my time at Carlson.
+Previously, I worked as a Software Engineer at Oracle Health and also contributed to real-world analytics projects during my time at Carlson.
 I value collaboration, curiosity, and continuous learning—especially in fast-paced, data-driven environments.

 ---